How to Use ChatGPT to Write Winning Quotes (UK Trades 2026) featured image

 UK Adoption Is Still Low

-While 70% of contractors globally have tried AI, only about 11% of UK construction firms currently use it.
-That means early adopters in the UK trades have a genuine competitive advantage right now.
+While over seven in ten contractors globally have tried AI, only about one in ten UK construction firms currently use it (McKinsey Global AI Survey, 2024).
+That means early adopters in the UK trades have a real competitive advantage right now.
 Your competitors probably are not doing this yet.

 You do not need a paid subscription.
 You do not need any technical skills.
 You do not even need a laptop.
 Here is what you need: